danielsunzhongyuan/my_leetcode_in_python/Questions.md

 Both the left and right subtrees must also be binary search trees.

+559. maximum-depth-of-n-ary-tree
+Given a n-ary tree, find its maximum depth.

+The maximum depth is the number of nodes along the longest path from the root node down to the farthest leaf node.

+589. n-ary-tree-preorder-traversal
+Given an n-ary tree, return the preorder traversal of its nodes' values.

+Note: Recursive solution is trivial, could you do it iteratively?

+590. n-ary-tree-postorder-traversal
+Given an n-ary tree, return the postorder traversal of its nodes' values.

 628. maximum-product-of-three-numbers
 Given an integer array, find three numbers whose product is maximum and output the maximum product.